-13.7Gy to -7000 AT: Preterragen Era

 The Halogenics are a hypothetical clade or group of clades, now believed to be extinct.
 They seeded a large number of chlorine worlds about 780 million years ago.

-- Holocene Epoch - Text by M. Alan Kazlev and Stephen Inniss
+- HIE-233-MPE (Jacks) - Text by Anders Sandberg; expanded by Stephen Inniss

 - Hov's'sa - Text by Aaron Hamilton